 Recent research has demonstrated that strip tillage into a wheat or rye cover crop can reduce production costs without increasing the risk of soilborne diseases in peanut.
-Strip tillage has been most successful in sandy-textured soils, peanut production in a 3-year or longer rotation, and plantings of summer-type peanuts.
+Strip tillage has been most successful in sandy-textured soils and peanut production in a 3-year or longer rotation.
 This practice allows for land preparation to be completed in a single trip that can include application of Vapam for control of CBR.